fdjvf/Blogs-Sample/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get debug a local copy, follow these simple example steps.
+To debug a local copy of the project, follow these simple example steps.

 ### Prerequisites
 * [Postman](https://www.postman.com/downloads/)